bfitz1/freecodecamp-solutions/javascript-algorithms-and-data-structures/date-formatter/README.md

 # Date Formatter

 A part of freeCodeCamp's *JavaScript Algorithms and Data Structures* course.
+Just a quick project the uses JavaScript's Date object with a bit of event handling.